randomcontrol/mkdocs/metacode/docs/Nodes/Programming Nodes/Profile/pro_float_profile.md

 `Python: "pro_float_profile"`

 This gradient-type node provides an evaluable curve that is typically used as input to other programming nodes such as float_remap.
-Besides an editable gradient, this node offers a collection of handy easing curve presets.
+This node is compatible with (and semantically equivalent to) the easing curve in a motion controller node.

 ![Icon](pro_float_profile_swatch.png "Icon"){style="max-width: 80px;"}